copious-world/message-relay-services/README.md

 Most of the time, applications should override these classes and create instance methods.
 Occasionally, the client classes only need special configuration.
 The server classes will need to be overridden more often.
 Examples will be given.
 Other classes, outlined below, which help customization are exposed as well.

+A high level overview of the classes can be found in the [overview](#top-of-overview) section.
 The full definition of the classes is in the section, [Classes](#classes-class)